 Growing your company more environmentally sustainable can help you cut costs, control risk, enhance your reputation, and create new business opportunities.
 For example, you can cut back on investments in companies that use raw materials or energy and instead invest more in those that use renewable resources.
 Along with the benefits for society and the environment, improving environmental sustainability affects your company's financial performance.

-The good news is that you can start a sustainability program by trying these simple tricks.
+The good news is that you, as FinTech solutions software development company, can start a sustainability program by trying these simple tricks.

 1. Full resource efficiency